mschuett/yaml-shellcheck/README.md

 Drone CI has a very simple file structure.
 As far as I can tell it only has conditions, but no deep nesting or includes.
 All command lists are concatenated and checked as a shell script.

+### CircleCI

+CircleCI has many options, but fortunately the nesting of its `jobs.*.steps.run` script elements is straightforward.
+All command lists are concatenated and checked as a shell script.

+* `shell` attributes are supported
+* [pipeline values and parameters](https://circleci.com/docs/2.0/pipeline-variables/) are ignored and replaced with placeholder shell variables

 ### GitLab CI Pipelines